UnicoLab/FlowyML/README.md

 - **💾 Intelligent Caching** - Multi-level caching with code and input hashing
 - **📊 Asset-Centric** - First-class support for datasets, models, and metrics
 - **🔄 Lineage Tracking** - Full provenance tracking for all assets
+- **🧩 Extensible Stacks** - Pluggable architecture for local, cloud, and hybrid execution
+- **🔌 Plugin System** - Easily extend with custom orchestrators and artifact stores
 - **🏗️ Production Ready** - Built-in retries, versioning, and multi-cloud support
 - **🎨 Framework Agnostic** - Works with PyTorch, TensorFlow, scikit-learn, and more